lablab-ai/community-content/tutorials/README.md

-# Tutorials
+# AI Tutorials

 Repo to handle submitting & updating tutorials on lablab.ai

-## How to publish a new tutorial on lablab
+## How to publish a new tutorial on lablab.ai

 In this guide you will learn how to publish tutorial pages on lablab.